elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 **Agent policies:**

 - The main policy where the KSM are disabled.
 This policy will be used by the Daemonset Elastic Agent manifest.
-- One policy with only KSM enabled.
+- A policy where only KSM are enabled.
   - Leader Election will be disabled
   - KSM Url endpoint: `localhost:8080`